plandes/deeplearn/doc/facade.md

    progress based scroll bar).
 1. Set the number of epochs to train the model to `10`.
 1. Train, validate and test the model.
-1. Print the results of the train, validation and test phase.
+1. Print and store the results of the train, validation and test phase.
 1. De-allocate all resources in the facade and everything owned by the facade, including the executor and [ImportConfigFactory].

 The de-allocation of resources traverses the object graph.
 However, the most important memory consuming items are GPU memory mini-batches.
-This is important when loading all batches directly to the GPU memory with the
+This is important when loading all batches directly to the GPU memory.

 ## Debugging the Model